-- Lack of property and building maintenance. - Lack of land use ordinance enforcement. - Telecommunication towers. - Wind energy towers. - Residential development next to high intensity agricultural land use and threats to the right-to-farm. - Residential development next to extraction land uses. - Poorly designed or unattractive commercial or industrial development. - Lack of screening or buffering between incompatible uses. - Home based businesses that take on the characteristics of primary commercial or industrial uses.

-- The over-consumption of rural lands by large lot subdivisions. - The loss of rural character in some locations.
+- Lack of property and building maintenance. - Lack of land use ordinance enforcement. - Telecommunication towers. - Wind energy towers. - Residential development next to extraction land uses. - Poorly designed or unattractive commercial or industrial development. - Lack of screening or buffering between incompatible uses. - Home based businesses that take on the characteristics of primary commercial or industrial uses. - The over-consumption of rural lands by large lot subdivisions. - The loss of rural character in some locations.